 Pearson-Bloom continues to make academics a priority and Solano Softball continues to be ranked in the top 25 nationally in overall team GPA with numerous players having earned NFCA Academic All-Americans honors, the most prestigious academic award in college softball.
 Combining academic success with championship play has led to many Solano Softball graduates signing to 4-year colleges on softball scholarships.
 Former Falcons have played at Div.
-I, II and NAIA colleges throughout the US including; Arizona State, CSU Fullerton, CSU Sacramento, CSU East Bay, Sonoma State, Jacksonville State, Lynn University, Oregon Tech, Lee University, Oklahoma Baptist, and New Mexico Highlands just to name a few.
+I, II and NAIA colleges throughout the US including; Arizona State, CSU Fullerton, CSU Sacramento, CSU East Bay, Sonoma State, Jacksonville State, Lynn University, Oregon Tech, Lee University, Oklahoma Baptist, and Eastern New Mexico University just to name a few.

 Pearson-Bloom's coaching career began at St. Mary's College in Moraga where she served as an assistant from 1995-96.
 She moved on to the University of Tennessee and was an assistant for the Lady Vols for 2.5 seasons (1997-99).

 Prior to Solano, Pearson-Bloom served as the head coach for one year with the Virginia Roadsters of the Women's Professional Softball League during the 1999-2000 season where her team finished second place in the regular season.
 Pearson-Bloom was selected to coach in the All-Star Game.

 Pearson-Bloom was a standout player at California State University Northridge where she led the team to four regional appearances and three Women's College World Series appearances while batting leadoff and playing in the outfield.
 In her final season at Northridge, the team advanced to the national championship game where it eventually lost to the University of Arizona.